 vlc) as your MP3 server, thereby eliminating any extra work.

 It is not too difficult to extend this idea and roll-your-own security systems, similar to the expensive proprietary solutions, such as Comfort.
 There are however, several security systems that already work pretty efficiently with other home automation controls.
-If you click here, you can see a terrific example of one.
+Safemart.com is now one of the best examples of versatility.
 Within this example, a simple doorbell and intercom becomes a significant improvement in household security, as the intercom’s audio can be routed (via Asterisk ) to your desk at work, or mobile phone if you’re on holiday.
 Any caller can then be made to believe you’re indoors, but bedridden, thus limiting the possibility of a subsequent burglary.

 But VoIP is not the only phone-based interface available.
 There are a number of mobile phones in use that are compatible with utilities such as

 gsmlib.
 These allow your suitably-equipped GNU/Linux machine (you’ll need an extra cable) to listen to SMS text messages, and trigger scripts according to their content.
 These scripts can include controls for your lights, or setting the PVR to record something you didn’t previously know was on.
 It can also text you alerts without relying on an external (and expensive) server, so reminders about the last train, or wake-up calls are easy.